- Top 10 Dark Tourism Destinations to Travel to in 2024

 The ancient city of Pompeii completely froze in time when the neighbouring Mt.
 Vesuvius erupted in 79AD, petrifying the entire city.
 When the city was uncovered thousands of years later, ruins and bodies that had turned into statues due to the ash and pumice that fell upon Pompeii were discovered.

-These preserved buildings and fossilized bodies can be witnessed even today at this dark destination.
+You can witness these preserved buildings and fossilized bodies at this dark destination even today.
 By taking a holiday to Pompeii mt Vesuvius you will realize the impact that nature can have and that it is something that could happen again, anywhere in the world.

 04. Hiroshima, Japan